dnl13/ComfyUI-dnl13-seg/readme.md

 If something is not right, incorrect, or there's a way I can do better, please tell me.

 And if you enjoy or find the repo useful, and it brings you joy or success, I would appreciate it if you could consider buying me a coffee on ☕ [Ko-Fi](https://ko-fi.com/dnl13).
 Many thanks! 💖

+## Why?

+After discovering [@storyicon](https://github.com/storyicon) implementation [here](https://github.com/storyicon/comfyui_segment_anything/) of Segment Anything, I realized its potential as a powerful tool for ComfyUI if implemented correctly.
+I delved into the SAM and Dino models.

+The following is my own adaptation of [sam_hq](https://github.com/SysCV/sam-hq) for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

 ## Credits: